filiphr/filiphr/README.md

 ### Hi there 👋

 I'm an Open Source enthusiast.
 I've been actively involved in Open Source from the begining of 2014, when I started contributing to various Open Source projects during my Master Studies.
 Since then, I have been actively involved with the [MapStruct](https://github.com/mapstruct/mapstruct) project where I am the project lead.
 I created and launched the [MapStruct IntelliJ plugin](https://github.com/mapstruct/mapstruct-idea).
+I like to tinker with and explore different Open Source projects, this helps me learn new things and allows me to contribute back to the community.

 I am currently employed by [Flowable](https://github.com/flowable/flowable-engine).